 We periodically use the services of outside investor relations consultants.
-During the year ended May 31, 2016, pursuant to a consulting agreement, we agreed to issue 10,000 shares of Common Stock per month, valued at \$11,600 per month, to a consultant in exchange for investor relations consulting services.
+During the year ended May 31, 2016, pursuant to a consulting agreement, we agreed to issue 10,000 shares of common stock per month, valued at \$11,600 per month, to a consultant in exchange for investor relations consulting services.
 The consulting agreement was terminated during the first month of its term.
-The parties are in discussions regarding whether any shares of our Common Stock have been earned and it is uncertain whether any shares will be issued.
-As of May 31, 2018, we included 20,000 shares of Common Stock, valued at \$23,200 in stock payable on the accompanying balance sheets.
+The parties are in discussions regarding whether any shares of our common stock have been earned and it is uncertain whether any shares will be issued.
+As of May 31, 2021, we included 20,000 shares of common stock, valued at \$23,200 in stock payable on the accompanying balance sheets.
 The shares were valued based on the closing market price on the grant date.

-On December 29, 2015, pursuant to a consulting agreement, we agreed to issue 25,000 shares of Common Stock per month, valued at \$21,250, to a consultant in exchange for investor relations consulting services.
+On December 29, 2015, pursuant to a consulting agreement, we agreed to issue 25,000 shares of common stock per month, valued at \$21,250, to a consultant in exchange for investor relations consulting services.
 The consulting agreement was terminated during the first month of its term.
-The parties are in discussions regarding whether any shares of our Common Stock have been earned and it is uncertain whether any shares will be issued.
-As of May 31, 2018, we had 50,000 shares of Common Stock, valued at \$42,500 included in stock payable on the accompanying balance sheet.
+The parties are in discussions regarding whether any shares of our common stock have been earned and it is uncertain whether any shares will be issued.
+As of May 31, 2021, we had 50,000 shares of common stock, valued at \$42,500 included in stock payable on the accompanying balance sheet.
 The shares were valued based on the closing market price on the grant date.

-On August 16, 2019, we amended a consulting agreement whereby we agreed to issue up to 200,000 shares of common stock plus pay certain amounts in exchange for the consultant's development for us of a corporate finance and investor relations campaign, which services were provided over a six month period.
-We issued 100,000 shares of common stock to this consultant before this agreement was terminated.
+On August 16, 2019, we amended a consulting agreement whereby we agreed to issue up to 200,000 shares of common stock plus pay certain amounts in exchange for the consultant's development for us of a corporate finance and investor relations campaign, which services will be provided over a six month period.
+We issued 100,000 shares of common stock to this consultant in full satisfaction of this agreement before this agreement was terminated.